 2. No more commuting to work every day

 According to a study by Stanford Business School, working from home improves work performance by 13%.
 Why do you think this happens?
 Simple — no commuting.
 It is easily one of the stressful parts of our daily routine.
 It is exhausting both physically and mentally.
 Besides that, it eats into our work and personal time.

 If you opt for a freelance job, commuting won’t be much of a worry.
 You can work from home or local coffee shops or co-working spaces.
 There may be times when your presence is required at the office, but even then you can negotiate it according to your convenience.

 3. A better work-life balance

 Maintaining healthy food and exercise habits are much easier when you are a freelancer.
-Because you are in charge of your own schedule, you can keep aside enough time for working out and meals.
+Because you are in charge of your own schedule and don’t have fixed working hours, you can keep aside enough time for working out and meals.
 Moreover, the lack of commute gives freelancers more time to cook their own meals.

 The benefits are not restricted to physical health alone.
 Freelancers are less likely to fall victims to stress and burnouts.
 According to a PGI study, 82 percent of freelancers reported lower stress levels.

 5. No more office politics to deal with

 Office politics is something most employees dread.
 According to Adecco (a leading recruiter firm in the UK), nearly one-third of office workers in the UK consider office politics as a major cause of unhappiness at workplaces.